SigmoidNetmaker/neural-systems-modeling/README.md

 The book is organized into 14 chapters, each with its own set of mfiles.
 The names of most of the mfiles begin with two letters that signify the chapter to which they belong.
 Mfile names in all caps signify mfiles that are printed out and described in detail in the book.
 Mfile names that depart from those conventions are ancillary.
 The book chapters and the mfiles to which they belong are listed below.

-1. Vectors, Matrices, and Basic Neural Computations
+Chapter 1 -- Vectors, Matrices, and Basic Neural Computations introPlay.m  performs some simple vector manipulations and computations

-2. Recurrent Connections and Simple Neural Circuits
+3. Recurrent Connections and Simple Neural Circuits

-3. Forward and Recurrent Lateral Inhibition
+4. Forward and Recurrent Lateral Inhibition

-4. Covariation Learning and Auto-Associative Memory
+5. Covariation Learning and Auto-Associative Memory

-5. Unsupervised Learning and Distributed Representations
+6. Unsupervised Learning and Distributed Representations

-6. Supervised Learning and Non-Uniform Representations
+7. Supervised Learning and Non-Uniform Representations

-7. Reinforcement Learning and Associative Conditioning
+8. Reinforcement Learning and Associative Conditioning

-8. Information Transmission and Unsupervised Learning
+9. Information Transmission and Unsupervised Learning

-9. Probability Estimation and Supervised Learning
+10. Probability Estimation and Supervised Learning

-10. Time-Series Learning and Nonlinear Signal Processing
+11. Time-Series Learning and Nonlinear Signal Processing

-11. Temporal-Difference Learning and Reward Prediction
+12. Temporal-Difference Learning and Reward Prediction

-12. Predictor-Corrector Models and Probabilistic Inference
+13. Predictor-Corrector Models and Probabilistic Inference

-13. Simulated Evolution and the Genetic Algorithm
+14. Simulated Evolution and the Genetic Algorithm

-14. Future Directions in Neural Systems Modeling
+15. Future Directions in Neural Systems Modeling